 Travel Insurance for Travel in Africa

 Travel in Africa is unpredictable.
 Problems arise unexpectedly and disrupt your plans.
 For example, you could get food poisoning or malaria and have to visit a clinic for treatment.
 Your bus could break down causing you to miss a flight.
 You just never know in Africa.
 Because of this unpredictability, it is a good idea to purchase travel insurance for this trip.
-I like World Nomads.
-I have purchased their insurance for almost all of my trips and have had good luck with them.
-For more info and to get a free quote, check out my travel insurance page.

 Traveling Independently Vs. Overland Tour